- Home

 There’s plenty to love about summer, but little compares to the sweet smell of barbecued food on a sunny day.
-Many of us will be looking forward to filling the warmer days with good company and delicious food.
+Many of us are enjoying filling the warmer days with good company and delicious food.
+And the beauty of barbecuing is that it can be as simple or as complex as you like and still taste delicious.

-1. Teriyaki glazed barbecue salmon
+1. Teriyaki-glazed barbecue salmon

 Salmon is one of the UK’s most popular fish to eat and is well-known for its health benefits.
 Salmon is high in protein, low in saturated fat, and packed with essential vitamins and antioxidants.

-This teriyaki glazed salmon recipe from Simply Homecooked is especially delicious.
+This teriyaki-glazed salmon recipe from Simply Homecooked is especially delicious.
 It’s quick and simple to make, and creates a juicy, flaky piece of fish that strikes a perfect balance between sweet and smoky flavours.

 To make the sauce, you could whip up this teriyaki sauce from BBC Good Food, which takes around 15 minutes.
 Or, to save yourself some time, you could always buy a pre-made teriyaki sauce from your local supermarket.

-We recommend serving your barbecue salmon with a side of rice and grilled vegetables such as asparagus, onions, portobello mushrooms, and colourful peppers, which you can brown on the barbecue too for added flavour.
+We recommend serving your barbecue salmon with a side of rice and grilled vegetables such as asparagus, onions, portobello mushrooms, and colourful peppers, which you can brown on the barbecue for added flavour.

 2. Lacquered ribeye steak